JimHagan/fetch_entities/README.md

 ## Configuration

-1.

-The `config.py` file is used to configure the accounts and entity types to fetch.
+1. The `config.py` file is used to configure the accounts and entity `domains` to fetch.
 Here's an example:

 ```
 # config.py